Tumblers: A Novel Collider Signature for Long-Lived Particles

-In the context of our model, the region of parameter space excluded by these constraints turns out to be quite similar to the region excluded by the multi-jet constraints discussed above.
+The monojet constraints on this simplified supersymmetric model turn out to be relevant within the same rough region of the $(m_{\tilde{q}}, m_{\widetilde{\chi}_1})$-plane as the multi-jet constraints discussed above, but also are slightly less restrictive.
+We therefore expect that the same is true of the monojet constraints on our example model within the $(m_\phi,m_0)$-plane.
 Thus, we may safely assume that our benchmarks are consistent with these constraints.
 In summary, then, it is clear that the dominant constraints on our model within our parameter-space region of interest are those from displaced-jet searches.
 We shall therefore focus primarily on these constraints in what follows.